• Skip to primary navigation

 Critique Partners and Beta Readers

 Once you’ve addressed the major problems, you’ll definitely want to get a second pair (or more) of eyes on your project.
 As with everything else in life, we don’t know what we don’t know.
-Enlisting the help of other writers to look at our work is a great way to get help figuring out how it can be strengthened.
-Then you can take their feedback and incorporate it into the revision process.
+Enlisting the help of other writers to look at our work is a great way to figure out what needs to be strengthened.
+Beta Readers can save your book, so get some feedback and then decide what to incorporate as you revise.

 How Do You Know When You’re Done?

 This can be the trickiest part of revising.
-Some writers want to rush through this stage and get on to the excitement of a starting a new project.
+Some writers want to rush through this stage and get on to the excitement of starting a new project.
 Others get stuck here because they can’t stop seeing how their WIP can be improved.
 But the truth is that while revision is important, the best way to grow as a writer is to write.
-A certain amount of self-restraint is important in this part of the process so you can get back to actual writing.
+A certain amount of self-restraint is key so you can get back to actual writing.

 A few options to help you know when it’s time to move on: